 Create the materials.

 Next, type up all these sentences in a table to create cards.
-This is not the time to handwrite because you are going to need several sets of these cards, about one set per 2-4 students.
+This is not the time to handwrite because you will need several sets of these cards, about one set per 2-4 students.
 Make the cards large enough that they are easily handled but not so large that they won’t fit on the surface of whatever your students have to work on.
 Ensure the font is easily read and the size is as big as possible.
 Print, cut, and store each set in a separate plastic bag (sandwich or snack-sized).
 Using a different color of paper for each set will eliminate any hassle of getting cards back into the correct sets if they accidentally get mixed up.

 Set up your student groups.